see ?mcmcBayesian Sampler for GAMLSS Models

 -

-thin: Integer, thinning parameter for saved samples. -
+thinning: integer, the thinning parameter for saved samples; -

-flush: Logical, useflush.consolefor displaying the current output in the console. -
+flush: logical, whether to useflush.consoleto display current output in the console; -

 Value

-The function returns a fitted model object containing posterior samples and summary information.
-The exact structure is determined by the sampler implementation, but typically includes:
+A fitted model object containing posterior samples and summary information.
+Typically it includes:

 -

-samples: A matrix of posterior draws for coefficients and smoothing variances. -
+samples: posterior draws for coefficients and smoothing variances; -

 References